isthari/hq-reporter-chromium/sql/README.md

   such as `?NNN` or `:AAAA`, have few benefits in a codebase where the `Bind` statements are right next to the queries, and are less known to readers.

+* SQL statements should be embedded in C++ as string literals.
+The `char[]` type makes it possible for us to compute query length at compile time in the future.
+The `static` and `constexpr` qualifiers both ensure optimal code generation.

 * Do not execute multiple SQL statements (e.g., by calling `Step()` or `Run()` on `sql::Statement`) on the same C++ line.
 It's difficult to get more than line numbers from crash reports' stack traces.